 Debt consolidation is the process of combining two or more debts into a single larger debt.
 This step is often taken by consumers who are burdened with a significant amount of high-interest debt.

-“It’s often used to combine credit card debts, auto loans, student loans, medical debt or other types of loans into a new loan,” says Katie Ross, education and development manager for American Consumer Credit Counseling.
+“It’s often used to combine credit card debts, auto loans, student loans, medical debt or other types of loans into a new loan,” says Katie Ross, executive vice president of the nonprofit American Consumer Credit Counseling.
 “Then the borrower only has to pay one monthly payment instead of a separate payment for each debt.”

-In addition to simplifying your finances, debt consolidation ideally allows for obtaining more favorable loan terms, such as a more competitive interest rate.
+In addition to simplifying your finances, debt consolidation ideally gives the borrower more favorable loan terms, such as a more competitive interest rate.

 5 key benefits of debt consolidation